Analytical considerations for optimal axion haloscope design: Abstract

 \section{Abstract}

 The cavity haloscope provides a highly sensitive method to search for dark matter axions in the microwave regime.
-Experimental attempts to enhance the sensitivity have focused on improving major aspects, such as producing strong magnetic fields, increasing cavity quality factors, and achieving possible lowest possible noise temperatures.
-Some issues, however, which have arisen in realistic designs or empirically observed while conducting experiments may not have been properly addressed.
+Experimental attempts to enhance the sensitivity have focused on improving major aspects, such as producing strong magnetic fields, increasing cavity quality factors, and achieving lowest possible noise temperatures.
+Minor details, however, also need to be carefully considered in realistic experimental designs.
 They are associated with non-uniform magnetic fields over the detection volume, noise propagation under attenuation and temperature gradients, and thermal disequilibrium in the cavity system.
-In this report, we devise analytical approaches to address these issues to investigate the non-trivial effects and provide potential solutions for better treatment and performance.
+We take analytical approaches to these topics and offer optimal treatments for improved performance.